M64GitHub/zigreSID/README.md

 - 🎚️ **Audio Rendering**: Export audio as **WAV** or **RAW** into a buffer for further processing.
 - 🎛️ **Real-Time Audio Mixing**: Support for mixing multiple SID streams in real time.
 - 🎚️ **Volume and Panning Control**: Add runtime **volume adjustments** and **stereo panning**.
-- 🔗 **Enhanced Multithreading Options**: More robust threading support for ultra-smooth playback.
 - **SDL Enqueueing support**: precalculate chunks of audio and simply enqueue them.
 No need for audio updating later.
 But also no real time audio control.
 - **ReSIDSDL**: Providing a dedicated object that uses SDL for playback.
 Internally doing SDL initialization and configuration.
 This will reduce the usage to a few very simple and clean API calls.
-- **Low Level SID Access**: binding more of the resid original API to zig.
+- **Low Level SID Access**: binding the full resid original API to zig.

 ## 🎧 License